The Invisible Life of Addie LaRue

 Themes: 5/5

 Henry’s storyline explores this from a different light.
 He has the unwavering love, support and approval of his friends and family but, because their devotion is blind, it lacks meaning.
-This contrasts to Addie’s need to be vulnerable and authentic to achieve even fleeting moments of connection.
+This contrasts to Addie’s need to be vulnerable and authentic to achieve even short-lived moments of connection.
 Henry’s arc shows us that genuine connection is not about constant approval and admiration, but about being seen and acknowledged for who we truly are, regardless of flaws.

 The story also explores the human desire to create lasting impact as Addie seeks to touch the world in any way she can.
 By spreading ideas they’ll never recall the root of, she is able to inspire the lasting work of artists and musicians.